embedded-machine-learning/ShuntConnector/README.md

 ### Datasets

 CIFAR10 and CIFAR100 experiments can be run out of the box, the datasets will be downloaded through Keras.
-Using cityscapes, requires preparing the dataset like in the official tensorflow [repository](https://github.com/tensorflow/models/tree/master/research/deeplab/datasets).
+Using cityscapes, requires preparing the dataset like in the official TensorFlow [repository](https://github.com/tensorflow/models/tree/master/research/deeplab/datasets).

 Other datasets have to be loaded through custom code by replacing the ***create_dataset()*** call accordingly.